2022 Exploration Competition

 - propose to explore something new, which might fail; and

 - have the potential for significant impact.

-Exploration grants support research with a range of impacts, some of which might be social, cultural, economic, health-related or technological.
+Exploration grants support research with a range of impacts—economic, scientific, artistic, cultural, social, technological, environmental or health-related.
 This list is not exhaustive; other types of impacts are also recognized.
 Diversity of perspectives is important, and the fund encourages research proposals led from any discipline, from those in the social sciences and humanities, to health, the natural sciences and engineering.

 To better promote ground-breaking and interdisciplinary research, the New Frontiers in Research Fund (NFRF) has a mandate to explore innovative merit review processes, and the flexibility for competition parameters and processes to evolve from one competition to the next.